dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/themes/introduction-to-themes.md

 ![Site Design hierarchy](./introduction-to-themes/images/01.png)

 Themes are one of the most broad and flexible ways to add customizations, in the hierarchy of ways to design your Site's appearance.
-Themes are most commonly used for providing the most foundational basis for your Site that more specific tools (such as Master Pages<!--Add link when available--> and [Style Books](../style-books/creating-a-style-book.md)) can build on top of.
+Themes are used for providing the most foundational basis for your Site that more specific tools (such as [Master Pages](../../creating-pages/defining-headers-and-footers/master-page-templates.md) and [Style Books](../style-books/creating-a-style-book.md)) can build on top of.
 However, you may also use themes to add more customizations that are not possible with those other methods.

 ## Developing Themes